YangG-Morph/Self_Regulation/README.md

 # Self_Regulation

+WIP - Todo list.
+Alarms.
+Get Things Done.

-Schedule your day and set happy alarms.
+Set tasks/goals and set happy alarms.

+Time is an illusion; there is no past, there is no future.
+Only now and now is water.
+What-?
+Yes.